-5.2.1.2 Securing selector on oil compartment
+5.2.1.4 Securing selector to oil compartment

 - 1. A CAUTION!
 An unstably positioned selector may tip, resulting in injuries or property damage.
 Place the selector with transport pallet on a level surface and secure it against tipping. - 2.
-Remove red-colored packaging material and transport material from the selector.
-Only remove the red supports (if present) after fixing the selector to the oil compartment.

-3. Remove plastic bag with fastening materials from the selector and keep it ready.
+Remove the red-colored packaging material and the transport material from the selector.
+Only remove the red supports (if present) after fixing the selector to the oil compartment. - 3.
+Remove the plastic bag with the fastening materials from the selector and keep it ready.